motilals/fabzero/design.md

 - 2. Output > Roland mill (.rml)
 - 3. Process > PCB traces (1/64) - for PCB trace and (1/32) for Edge Cuts, (do not forget to change corresponding milling bids for the two different jobs)
 - 4. Output machine > SRM20
-- 5. Other autofilled values may be accepted, but important to set x0, y0and z0 to 0s respectively otherwise there will be  error! mill head will be offset from PCB
+- 5. Other auto filled values may be accepted, *but important to set x0, y0and z0 to 0s respectively otherwise there will be  error! mill head will be offset from PCB*
 - 6. Process > calculate (machine path created)
 - 7. Save file for sending to Roland SRM20 milling machine